pitt-miskov-zivanov-lab/ACCORDION/README.md

 #### This interactive jupyter notebook walks you though all of the code and functions to:

-1. Get familiar with and parse the input files including baseline model spreadsheet and machine reading extracted events.
+1. Become familiar with and parse the input files including baseline model spreadsheet and machine reading extracted events.
 2. Cluster events into groups, generate extension candidates and possibly merge some candidates.
-3. Modify baseline model spreadsheet according to extension candidates.
+3. Modify the baseline model spreadsheet according to extension candidates.
-4. Test new model files against system properties and obtain model checking results that will help modelers choose the best extension among candidates.
+4. Test new model files against system properties and obtain model checking results that will help modelers choose the best extended model from the set of available candidate models.

 ## Offline Installation